geoff-rathmell/mdbtocsv/README.md

 mdbtocsv.exe "-s:c:\data\receipts.mdb" -p -c -lower

-This would parse all tables found in the receipts.mdb file, using the PIPE delimiter, cleaning the fieldnames, and writing the output filenames in lowercase.
+This parses all tables found in the receipts.mdb file, using the PIPE delimiter, cleaning the fieldnames, and writing the output filenames in lowercase.

 ### License and Contact